dfrnoch/fresh/README.md

-car# `fresh`
+# Fresh

-an IRC-like chat server/client in Rust
+an chat server/client made in Rust

 ### Overview